Mumbai have the potential to win Ranji title: Chandrakant Pandit

-MCA appoint former Test stumper as Ranji coach, Milind Rege's selection committee includes Karsan Ghavri
+MCA appoint former Test stumper as Ranji coach for the Mumbai cricket team; Milind Rege's selection committee includes Karsan Ghavri

 The Mumbai Cricket Association (MCA) decided to go back to former India stumper Chandrakant Pandit for a second stint as coach of the Mumbai Ranji Trophy team yesterday.